Rain likely at scattered places - PakObserver

 Islamabad

-Rain-thunderstorm with gusty winds is expected at scattered places in Khyber-Pakhtunkhwa, FATA, Kashmir, Gilgit-Baltistan, Islamabad, Punjab while at isolated places in Balochistan and South Punjab during next 24 hours.
-Raifall is likely in Khyber Pakhtunkhwa, FATA, Kashmir, Gilgit-Baltistan, Islamabad, Punjab at Rawalpindi, Gujranwala, Sargodha, Lahore divisions, while at isolated places in Balochistan at Quetta, Zhob, Kalat, and in south Punjab at D.G.Khan, Multan, Bahawalpur, Sahiwal and Faisalabad divisions during this time span.
+Rain-thunderstorm with gusty winds is likely to occur at scattered places in upper Khyber-Pakhtunkhwa, FATA, Islamabad, upper Punjab, Kashmir and Gilgit-Baltistan while at isolated places in South Punjab and Balochistan during next 24 hours.
+Rain is expected at scattered places in upper Khyber-Pakhtunkhwa, FATA, Islamabad, upper Punjab at Rawalpindi, Gujranwala, Lahore divisions, Kashmir and Gilgit-Baltistan, while at isolated places in Balochistan at Zhob and in South Punjab at Multan and D.G.Khan divisions during this time span.

-Westerly wave is likely to enter upper parts of the country tonight and may grip upper and central parts on Tuesday and persist over upper parts till Wednesday, an official of Met office told APP.
+However, partly cloudy weather to prevail in upper and central parts of the country during the said time.
+A westerly wave is affecting northern parts of the country and likely to grip upper and central parts today (evening/night).
+It may persist over northern areas till Thursday, an official of Met office told APP.
 In last 24 hours weather remained dry in most parts of the country.
-However, rain-thunderstorm occurred at isolated places in Malakand division.
-The Multan Met office has forecast partly cloudy weather with chances of light rain for the city and its suburbs during the next 24 hourse.—APP
+However, rain-thunderstorm occurred at isolated places in Malakand, Hazara, Rawalpindi divisions, FATA, Gilgit-Baltistan and Kashmir.

+Rainfall recorded during this time period remained Khyber-Pakhtunkhwa: Malamjabba 47mm, Kalam 39mm, Saidu Sharif 30mm, Mirkhani 19mm, Dir 17mm, Drosh 16mm, Chitral, Pattan 15mm, Parachinar 05mm, Balakot 03mm, Gilgit-Baltistan: Bagrote 05mm, Gilgit 04mm and Astore, Chillas, Gupis 03mm.
+Minimum temperatures recorded on Tuesday were Skardu.—APP